Kerry calls Jerusalem synagogue attack 'senseless brutality'

 LONDON U.S. Secretary of state John Kerry described an attack on a Jerusalem synagogue by two suspected Palestinian men armed with axes and knives that left four dead on Tuesday was an act of "senseless brutality".

-"This simply has no place in human behaviour," Kerry told reporters ahead of a meting with British Foreign Secretary Philip Hammond in London.
+"This simply has no place in human behavior," Kerry told reporters ahead of a meting with British Foreign Secretary Philip Hammond in London.

 "People who had come to worship God in the sanctuary of the synagogue were hatcheted and hacked and murdered in their holy place in an act of pure terror and senseless brutality."